 • Become friends with fellow vegans or join a Facebook group to stay motivated, learn recipes, discover new local restaurants, and get inspiration when you need it.

 • Start a food journal and analyze what foods you want to start removing from your diet and the pace at which you plan to transition to veganism.
 Start by removing meat, then slowly remove milk and egg products from your meals.

 • Animal Product alternatives are easy to find in your local grocery stores: almond milk, fruits, vegetables, grains, and some meat substitutes can be found in the frozen section.

-• Learn what foods are okay to eat and become aware of the amount of CARBS you’re eating.
-Carbs are plentiful in HCLF (high carb, low fat) diets, and include fruit, veggies, legumes, nuts and some soy products.
+• Learn what foods are okay to eat and become aware of the number of CARBS you’re eating.
+Carbs are plentiful in HCLF (high carb, low-fat) diets, and include fruit, veggies, legumes, nuts and some soy products.
 Often, when people transition to veganism, they consume more carbs than they used to, causing weight gain and elevated blood sugar levels.

 • Learn your supplements: Becoming vegan means certain vitamins will be inaccessible via food.
 So supplements such as vitamin D, B12, iron, and omegas must be taken in addition to creating a balanced diet.